ahnazary/infrastructure/README.md

 # infrastructure as code

 Repository to manage infrastructure as code using terraform.
+This repository is used to create cloud resources (e.g. AWS S3 bucket, AWS EC2 instance, etc.) using terraform for a wide set of use cases.

-## Current infrastructure:
+## Current infrastructure managed by this repository:

 - AWS S3 bucket